elixir-europe/biohackathon-projects-2022/29/README.md

 output metadata and execution provenance in the output RO-Crate achieving reproducible executions.
 Execution results are encrypted with crypt4gh and safely moved outside the execution environments.

 Documentation and demonstration of these tools, utilising synthetic data, to the human data communities (HDCs), while bringing HDCs feedback to the compute and tools platform facilitates uptake of these standards supporting interoperability.

+Future developments focus on:
+* Secure data export procedures.
-Future developments focus on: secure data export procedures; supporting 1+MG use cases and genomics infrastructure; supporting other workflow engines, e.g. SnakeMake and Galaxy;
+* Supporting 1+MG use cases and genomics infrastructure.
+* Supporting other workflow engines, e.g. SnakeMake and Galaxy.
+* Supporting other containerisation technologies, like `conda`.
-supporting other containerisation technologies; supporting additional secure execution scenarios; supporting additional workflows and data providers.
+* Supporting additional secure execution scenarios.
+* Supporting additional workflows and data providers.

 ## Topics